lorentzben/labnotebook/content/blog/2023-10-24-homework-4-finish.md

 I have one more part to problem 3 and then all of problem 4 to complete tomorrow and my hope is then to work on Dr. Regmi's stuff right after.

+I completed Homework 4 and submitted a copy; may want to review results to double check

 #### Lab 8

+I finished and submitted lab 8.

+Tomorrow we are getting back into the RFID analysis